goeiebook/creativelab/README.md

 ---

 I found the basketball, hidden in undergrowth.
 I smiled and reached out to pick it up.
 But something was wrong.
 It had been stabbed.
 Disgusted, I dropped it and walked away.
-A few hours later I thought I should take a picture of it.
-Because it seems a story is beginning to form, about code and circumstance.
+A few hours later I thought  to take a picture of it.
+Because a story was forming, about code and circumstance.
 And the basketball played a key role.
 So I walked back to the park and photographed the ball.
 Then I picked it up and dropped it into a garbage can.
 The garbage can stank like dog shit.

 ![stabbed basketball][brokenball]